Politics

 Whatever the money trail, Altman says issue ads by special-interest groups, including tea parties, can be problematic during the legislative session.

-Otherwise, Altman has it right when he cautioned tea groups that they "need to be careful they don't become pawns for larger financial interests."
+Altman cautioned that tea groups "need to be careful they don't become pawns for larger financial interests."